hallamlab/TreeSAPP/docs/Marker_package_creation_tutorial.md

 $ cp rpoB_create_90/accessions_id_lineage_map.tsv rpoB_create_70/
 ```

-Following this, run `create_treesapp_refpkg.py` for the other versions.
+Following this, run `treesapp create` for the other versions.